BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 To manage our city, we will need to spawn, move, remove, rotate our buildings.

 1. Create a cube `hs`(stand for house), we will use this for assets, it will do nothing else of sort.
-2. Create a plane `bld_hs`, and make `hs` as child to this plane, we will use this as base, and for interaction.
+2. Create a plane `bld_1`(we will use numbers for types), and make `hs` as child to this plane, we will use this as base, and for interaction.
 Set its physics as:
 	- Physics type -> RigidBody
 	- RigidBody Type -> Passive
 	- Setting -> Animated